-New policies, altered working conditions, changes in customer demands - the causes and effects of the pandemic on the food industry have been felt, discussed and analysed.
+Within the food industry the introduction and implementation of automation and AI technology has been felt, discussed, and analysed.
 It has perhaps never been more important to be on top of business risks.
 What are the most urgent challenges for food retailers and producers today and how can a data-driven pest control system secure that you stay ahead?

-Though focus during these unprecedented times have been on short term risks and quick responses, some already ongoing industry shifts have accelerated.
+Though the focus has been on short term risks and quick responses, some already ongoing industry shifts have accelerated.
 Shifts that will continue to re-write the business landscape and challenge food producers going forward.